 - Alternatively, your Introduction should identify what logical next steps can be developed based on existing research.
 After all, the purpose of sharing research is to prompt other researchers to develop new inquiries and improve our comprehension of a particular issue.
 By showing you have examined current data and devised a method to find new applications and make new inferences, you’re showing your peers that you are aware of the direction your field is moving in and confident in your decision to pursue the study contemplated by your paper.

-How and why should we fill that gap?
+How and why should we fill that knowledge gap?

 - State your purpose/hypothesis clearly.
 Surprisingly, many people actually forget to do so!
 If all else fails, a simple “The purpose of this study was to examine/study X” will suffice.